apereo/cas/docs/cas-server-documentation/ticketing/Default-Ticket-Registry.md

 up after the registry and remove expired tickets.
 The cleaner will periodically examine the state of the registry to identify expired tickets, remove them from the registry and then execute relevant logout operations.

-In the event that the ticket registry is configured to use a caching engine, CAS configures the cache store automatically such that each ticket put into the cache is given the ability to automatically expire based on the expiration policies defined for each ticket.
-The cache is constantly on its own monitoring for eviction events and once an item is deemed expired and evicted, CAS will take over to run logout operations.
-This means that running the default registry in this mode does not require CAS to schedule and maintain a background job to look after ticket state given the cache cleans up after itself.

 ## Clustering